secar600/secar-documents/source/extended_gas_target.rst

     - Switch to :code:`run` mode and run for 10 minutes.
     - Press on the |emergencystop| to initiate a purge.
     - Purge for 10 – 15 minutes.
-    - Switch to :code:`pump` mode and pump for 15 minutes.
+    - Switch to :code:`vent` mode and then immediately switch to :code:`pump` mode, and pump for 15 minutes.
     - Switch to :code:`fill` mode and fill the system again with the desired pressure, and then go to :code:`run` mode, and carry out the rest of the experiment.

 What to Do prior to and during Hydrogen Operation?